Padres get Clevinger from Indians in 5th trade in 3 days

 San Diego got Clevinger, outfielder Greg Allen and a player to be named from Cleveland for a package of young players that included outfielder Josh Naylor, right-hander Cal Quantrill and catcher Austin Hedges.

-Led by Fernando Tatis Jr., San Diego is going for its first playoff appearance since 2006.
+Led by exciting young shortstop Fernando Tatis Jr. and suddenly hot Manny Machado, San Diego is going for its first playoff appearance since 2006.
 The acquisition of Clevinger is the Padres’ fifth trade since Saturday.

+Clevinger said the Padres are “the most exciting team in baseball by far right now.
+It’s definitely kind of the place to be right now.
+I’m stoked that they wanted me here.
+This is definitely a destination a lot of guys would like to be.
+Definitely something special brewing here and I think it’s going to be something special for coming years, not just this year.”

+Clevinger said the Padres were already a World Series contender before all the trades.

 Clevinger went 13-4 with a 2.71 ERA in 21 starts last year.
-The long-haired right-hander also is contractually controlled through the 2022 season.
+The long-haired right-hander nicknamed “Sunshine” also is contractually controlled through the 2022 season.

 Clevinger is the third front-line starter traded away by Cleveland in the past year.
 Trevor Bauer was shipped off to Cincinnati at the 2019 deadline, and two-time Cy Young Award winner Corey Kluber was dealt to Texas in December.